-Recently, the leaves of my beautiful geranium plants started to look a lot less beautiful.
+Recently, the leaves of my beautiful geraniums started to look a lot less beautiful.
 In fact they were downright yellow at the edges.
-And with the dry spell we’ve been having, the “off” color definitely was not due to overwatering.
-When I checked the Internet for answers, it seemed the problem with my posies might be lack of nitrogen.
-This mineral is one of the most important nutrients for plants, necessary for their production of proteins, amino acids and DNA.
+With the dry spell we’ve been having, the “off” color definitely wasn't due to overwatering.
+A Google search showed that the problem with my posies was probably lack of nitrogen.
+This mineral is one of the most important nutrients for plants, necessary to their production of proteins, amino acids and DNA.

 Laura Firszt writes for networx.com.